-The City of Boulder thanks Arapaho and Cheyenne Tribal Nations for working with the city to develop a collaborative stewardship plan for a unique city open space site with important historical, ecological and agricultural features and a direct connection to the Sand Creek Massacre.
-The site is located near Boulder Creek east of 63rd Street and south of Jay Road.
+The City of Boulder thanks Arapaho and Cheyenne Tribal Nations for working with the city to complete a concept plan for a unique city open space site with important historical, ecological and agricultural features and a direct connection to the Sand Creek Massacre.
+The city acquired the site in 2018 to fulfill open space purposes in the city charter, and it is located near Boulder Creek east of 63rd Street and south of Jay Road.
 It is currently closed to the public while the property management planning process is underway.

 Learn more about this unique land through an ArcGIS storymap

-OSMP closely collaborated with Representatives of Cheyenne and Arapaho Tribal Nations to understand their desired long-term relationship with this site and develop a draft Concept Plan with recommendations for how the city – with continuing guidance from Tribal Representatives – will care for the land.
+City of Boulder Open Space and Mountain Parks (OSMP) staff closely collaborated with Representatives of Cheyenne and Arapaho Tribal Nations to understand their desired long-term relationship with this site.
+Staff and Tribal Representatives worked together to create a Concept Plan that includes recommendations for future uses and improvements to the site.

-Questionnaire results PDF indicate strong community support for the city’s collaborative efforts with Cheyenne and Arapaho Tribal Representatives (86% strongly support, 6% somewhat support) and the recommendations included in the draft concept plan:
+Questionnaire results PDF showed strong community support for the city’s collaborative efforts with Cheyenne and Arapaho Tribal Representatives (86% strongly support, 6% somewhat support) and the recommendations included in the draft concept plan:

 • Ecological restoration to “heal the land” (84% strongly support, 9% somewhat support)